 The College Process.
 By the middle of 10th grade, you’ll likely find that your peers are starting to think about and discuss college.
 Don’t panic!
 This is a good opportunity to begin learning about the multitude of choices available to you after high school.
 At this stage, it’s normal to not know which schools you want to apply to.
 Yet, some students find that learning just the basics about college can assuage their anxieties, while motivating them to aspire, work hard, and plan ahead.
 If that’s the case for you, then it might be helpful to start exploring college options.
 Talk to a counselor or a trusted teacher.
 Do some research on your own.
 It’s never a bad idea to start educating yourself before things really intensify.

 Academics.
-One of the most unusual things about the current situation is that many of you who will be learning remotely may not have the opportunity to meet your teachers in person.
-Do your best to get to know them virtually.
 Begin to think more seriously about your academic strengths.
 With a year of high school behind you, you still have plenty of time to explore various subjects and activities, but you should also have some sense of what kinds of things are most interesting to you.
-Also, take a final look at your course selections.
-Do you have the right balance of rigor?
-Do your classes align with your interests and goals?
-(If they don’t, it may not be too late to switch.)
 Colleges are increasingly focused on students with specific and substantially developed interests, rather than a well-rounded student who dabbles in everything.
 It’s okay to be undecided about things and still exploring, but once you home in on your particular strengths and interests you can begin to build rigor in those areas.

 Extracurriculars.
 As with your academics, you’ll want to think about what activities you enjoy most and how you want to focus and deepen your interests and experiences for the remainder of high school.
-Hopefully, there will be opportunities to re-engage in your activities this fall or find new, creative ways to pursue them if you need to do so remotely.
-Maybe you’ve already begun doing this over the summer.
 Extracurriculars are a great way to show initiative in pursuing the things you love.
 (Check out our recent blog post on Extracurricular Activities and College Admissions.)

 Testing.
-Depending on your courses this year, you might be ready to take a SAT Subject Test or two at the end of sophomore year.
-You’ll also begin thinking about ACTs or SATs later this year.
-There has certainly been a dramatic shift in testing policies, as over 1,300 four-year colleges have ACT/SAT-optional policies for this coming year.
-This will likely mean that many schools will also be test-optional for the class of ‘23.
-However, many schools have made the test-optional shift for just one year, so it is best to plan to take the ACT or SAT to cover your bases.
+You’ll begin thinking about ACTs or SATs later this year.
+While many colleges are de-emphasizing standardized tests, some still consider this an important factor.
 It’s a good idea to develop a test schedule and put test preparation in place by the end of this year, so that you have ample time to decide how you want to prepare and to register for the ACT or SAT testing sites you like best.

 Tips for Rising 9th Graders

-Wow, many of you are starting a brand new school without being able to physically set foot in the building!
-There is a patchwork of back-to-school reopening plans across the country, but I am certain, no matter your school’s plan, it will be different than what you once expected the beginning of high school to be.
-This is hard, and I sympathize.
-I am also hesitant to inundate you with college process tips this early.
+You’re about to start your first year of high school, and there are a lot of unknowns.
+I am hesitant to inundate you with college process tips this early.
 Give yourself time to acclimate to the new demands of high school.
 This is a transition year.
 Try to start off on the right foot, while also preparing yourself for the inevitable stumbles and rude awakenings.
 You’re not in middle school anymore!
 Ease into things.
 And, for the most part, don’t worry about college!
-That said, many students and families find it helpful to have some information about the college process and empowering to be able to begin laying the groundwork for success.
+That said, many students and families find it helpful to have some information about the college process, and empowering to be able to begin laying the groundwork for success.

 Academics.
-One of the most unusual things about the current situation is that many of you who will be learning remotely may not have the opportunity to meet your teachers in person.
-Do your best to get to know them virtually.
 High school can be a time of intellectual discovery and an opportunity to pursue and refine your interests and passions.
 Expect some struggles—that’s okay!—but also give yourself the leeway to try things out, stretch yourself, and delve in.
 Also be sure to redouble your focus on your school work.
-Everything “counts” now—and you don’t want to first realize this when it’s too late.
+Everything “counts” now—and you don’t want to realize this when it’s too late.

 Explore and Join.
-Look for opportunities to get involved, even if it has to be remotely.
+Look for opportunities to get involved.
 Is there a club that sounds intriguing?
 Check it out.
 You need not commit to four years of anything.
 Now is the time to experiment and dabble.
 Be open-minded, see what interests you, and try something new.